 - 143. When assessing dominance, URCA will consider constraints imposed by, and the relative market position of, actual competitors; that is, the market position of the potentially dominant Licensee and other competing businesses already operating in the relevant market. - 144.
 Market shares are an important indicator of the competitive constraints that a Licensee faces.
 It is important to assess current market shares and how market shares have changed over time.
 In general, a Licensee is more likely to be dominant if it has enjoyed a high and stable market share over time and its competitors have relatively weak positions. - 145.
 International precedent suggests that dominance can be presumed in the absence of evidence to the contrary if a Licensee has a market share persistently above 40 to 50 per cent.
 If its market share is below 40 per cent, its dominance will need to be substantiated by other relevant factors (such as the weak position of competitors in that market, or high entry barriers). - 146.
-Market shares may be calculated with reference to gross revenues, total number of Customers served, or production capacity installed.
-The choice of calculation approach will depend on the market under consideration.
+Market shares may be calculated, for instance, with reference to gross revenues, total number of Customers served, usage metrics (such as call minutes, data consumed, eyeballs or time spent) or production capacity installed.
+This list is not exhaustive and the choice of calculation approach will depend on the market under consideration.